Welcome to Buddha Statues Now!

 Compassion Buddha is known and beloved by all Buddhists.
 Therefore, Compassion Buddha has different names in different regions.
 The Sanskrit word for the Bodhisattva of Compassion is Avalokitesvara in India, but it is the same reincarnation as Guanyin in China, Chenrezig in Tibet or Lokesvara in Cambodia.
 Additionally, Compassion Buddha can also appear as either masculine or feminine e.g. Guanyin is feminine and Lokesvara is masculine.

 Compassion Buddha is believed to have forgone enlightenment to bridge the gap between the Shakyamuni Buddha and the final Buddha of the future – Meitreya Buddha.
 Chenrezig is said to have exploded after realizing the immensity of the task that lies ahead.
-Amitabha put Chenrezig back together again and this is why Chenrezig can be depicted with 4 arms or even a thousand arms and a thousand heads.
-The extra arms and heads are used by Chenrezig to be able to work faster and harder to save mankind from suffering.
+Amitabha put Chenrezig back together again and this is why Chenrezig can be depicted with 4 arms or even a thousand arms and a eleven heads.
+The extra arms and heads are used by Chenrezig to be able to work faster and to observe the suffering of sentient beings more effectively.